-Subjects offered at A Level are: Accounting, Art & Design, Biology, Business Studies, Chemistry, Economics, English Language, Graphic Communication, Mathematics and Further Mathematics, Environmental Science, Modern Languages, Physics, Psychology, Religious Studies and Textiles.
+Subjects offered at A Level are: Accounting, Art & Design, Biology, Business Studies, Chemistry, Economics, English Language (subject to demand), Mathematics and Further Mathematics, Modern Languages (subject to demand), Photography, Physics, Psychology, Religious Studies and Fashion & Textiles.

 A Levels have a linear structure, which means that all exams take place at the end of the final year.
 Most A Level subjects are assessed by written examination unless the course has a large practical element (such as in art or the sciences).